Mid-Carolina Regional Resilience Portfolio

 Step 1.
 Vulnerability Assessment

-The first phase of the project is the development of a vulnerability assessment.
-This analysis brings together science and local knowledge to paint a picture of hazards in the region and how they may change in the future.
+The first phase of the project was the development of a vulnerability assessment.
+This analysis brought together science and local knowledge to paint a picture of hazards in the region and how they may change in the future.

 Step 2.
 Propose and Prioritize Projects

-The second phase of the project is the development of a portfolio of several projects that have regional benefits for resilience.
-Proposed projects could include construction projects, nature-based solutions, outreach and capacity building activities, or planning and policy developments.
+The second phase of the project was the development of a portfolio of several projects that have regional benefits for resilience.
+Proposed projects could include construction projects, nature-based solutions, outreach and capacity-building activities, or planning and policy developments.
 The regional benefit could come in many forms, such as reducing downstream flooding, offering a resource to multiple local governments, or crafting a pilot project with replicability in other places.

-A critical component of developing the portfolio is finding achievable paths to implementation, including funding sources and capacity considerations.
-The region will have the opportunity to select a project for seed funding from the Duke Energy Foundation RISE Accelerator Grant Program.
+A critical component of developing the portfolio was finding achievable paths to implementation, including funding sources and capacity considerations.
+The region had the opportunity to select a project for seed funding from the Duke Energy Resilience Accelerator Grant Program.

 Connect with Us